-Want to get in great shape boring and can't alford membe ball club?
+Want to get in great shape boring and can't afford membe ball club?
 Why not satisfy the and give fencing a try?
 The Fencing Club offers exercise th pensive.
-Fencing compares swimming for conditioning, is t by both sexes and is open to e 78.
-The challenge of chess, the the romance of the sword as ck
+Fencing compares swimming for conditioning, is to by both sexes and is open to extend the challenge of chess, they the romance of the sword as clic